ogame-ninja/documentation/faq/how-to-configure-telegram.md

 ## How to configure telegram

 If you wish to use our Telegram notifier, you'll have to get your "Current Chat ID" by messaging the word `/start` to an account named `@getmyid_bot`, which will reply to you with your Telegram Chat ID.
+You need to place this chat id in your bot notifications settings page:
+`/bots/<BOT-ID>/settings/notifications`

 After that, if you are a **cloud user**, simply send the word `/start` to the account named `@OGameAttackBot` (there is no confirmation message, don't panic).